marnare/inferenceMGRF/README.md

 # Inference with Multi-Outcome Random Forest

-This repository provides replication code for our analysis of statistical inference in multi-outcome random forests, focusing on confidence regions and error rate estimation.
+This repository provides replication code for Inference with Multi-Outcome Random Forest.

 ## Requirements